Student Affairs Operations

 The Military Dependent’s Scholarship Program provides a waiver of tuition, fees, and on-campus room and board, minus three (3) months of Dependents Education Assistance (DEA) or Chapter 35 benefits, to full-time students at any public college, university, or technical institute in Arkansas for dependents and spouses of Arkansans who were killed or missing in action or who were prisoners of war or who are totally and permanently disabled.
-All applicants must also apply for and show acceptance or denial of the Federal dependent's Educational Assistance Program.
-Application deadline is June 1.
+All applicants must also apply for and show acceptance or denial of the Federal Dependent's Educational Assistance Program.
+Application deadline is July 1.

 Teacher Opportunity Program (TOP)

-The TOP program offers reimbursement grants to cover tuition and fees, not to exceed $3,000, for up to six hours per fiscal year to current Arkansas teachers seeking to further their education.
+The Teacher Opportunity Program (TOP) program offers reimbursement grants to cover tuition and fees, not to exceed $3,000, for up to six (6) completed college credit hours per academic year to current Arkansas teachers and administrators seeking to further their education.
 Application deadline is July 1.

 The State Teacher Education Program (STEP)

-The State Teacher Education Program (STEP) provides Federal student loan repayment grants of up to $7,000 to Arkansas residents who earned a teaching degree after 4/1/2004, are teaching in a public school in a geographical and/or subject shortage area or who are minorities.
-Application deadline is June 1.
+The State Teacher Education Program (STEP) provides federal student loan repayment grants of up to $4,000 per year to Arkansas residents who earned a teaching degree after 4/1/2004 and are teaching in a public school in a geographical and/or subject shortage area.
+Application deadline is July 1.